-10. Usage of Cursors
+10.Usage of Cursors

-- a.
-Display the employee names and their salary for the accepted department number. - b.
+a.
+Display the employee names and their salary for the accepted department number.

+- b.
 Display the top N earners for an accepted department number. - c.
-To write a Cursor to display the list of employees who are working as a Managers or Analyst. - d.
-Write a Cursor to find employee with given job and deptno. - e.
+To write a Cursor to display the list of employees who are working as a manager or Analyst. - d.
+Write a Cursor to find an employee with the given job and dept no. - e.
 Write a PL/SQL block using implicit cursor that will display message, the salaries of all the employees in the 'employee' table are updated.
-If none of the employee's salary are updated we get a message 'None of the salaries were updated'.
+If none of the employee's salary are updated, we get a message 'None of the salaries were updated'.
 Else we get a message like for example, 'Salaries for 1000 employees are updated' if there are 1000 rows in 'employee' table.